rrcobb/snake_game/README.md

         3 update with fixed time step, render variable time step
           - https://gameprogrammingpatterns.com/game-loop.html#play-catch-up
         - Probably want 1, since it's simple and we don't have to mess with it
+        - Need to keep the snake on the grid
+        - need to animate the snake between the cells
+        - need to only update the snake's actual _cell_ once per 5 renders

+### TODO

+- smooth animation
-    - do away with the grid?
+    - remove explicit grid, do drawing without the grid
+    - "implicit grid!"

-- text
+- some refactoring
 - score
   - ongoing, plus high scores
   - start screen
     - So, before the event loop starts?
   - end screen
     - So, after the event loop ends?
-    - frames
+  - framerate
 - show a menu, handle menu navigation keyboard events
 - respond to click events on a menu
 - wrap at the edges (currently, die at edges)